-Occult mystery stories have always been a staple for campfire gatherings and time slot entries for the SyFy channel.
-It's not the most "enthralling" thing out there, but for the sake of offering cheap thrills, some goosebump moments, and something to whet the appetite, I think it serves a purpose in pop culture.
+Occult mystery stories have always been a staple for campfire gatherings and time-slotted entries for the SyFy channel.
+It's not the most "enthralling" thing out there, but for the sake of offering cheap thrills, some goosebump moments, and something to whet the appetite, I think it serves its purpose well in pop culture.
 Kagewani is a title that pretty much follows this rubric down to the letter.
-It isn't going to waw you with any pioneering ideas, nor will it find itself in your coveted "top 10 favorites" spot.
-Rather, what this "animated" short offered was a fairly decent time-passer as an intermission break before
+It isn't going to "waw" you with any pioneering ideas, nor will it find itself in your coveted "top 10 favorites" list.
+Instead, what this "animated" short offer is a fairly decent time-passer, serving as an intermission break

-Told in a quasi-memoir like structure, the story is a series of anthology-like tales, where we find ourselves following Sousuke Banba; a scientist (or better yet a supernatural detective), as he investigates the trail of carnage left behind by mysterious monsters that populate the country.
-Sharing a personal life-altering encounter with these monsters, a majority of the story is dedicated to not only putting an end to the monsters' destruction but to also unravel Banba's past as well.
+Told in a quasi-memoir like structure, the story of Kagewani was comprised of a series of anthology-like fables, where we find ourselves following Sousuke Banba, a scientist (or better yet, a supernatural detective), as he investigates the trail of carnage left behind by mysterious monsters that populate Japan.
+Sharing a personal life-altering encounter with these monsters, a majority of the story was dedicated to not only putting an end to the monsters' destruction but also exploring the backstory of Banba as well.

-One thing that will immediately grab your attention is the uncommon art-style that Kagewani incorporates.
-Similar to another occult mystery anime Yami Shibai, the art-style is akin to that of cardboard cutouts, which are masqueraded onscreen like a puppeteer collage.
-For most series, this type of art-style might be seen as a detriment to the show, but for a short that tackles horror mystery stories, it's a very appropriate choice.
-It gives everything an ominous vibe with its decrepit look, which helps to build a new layer of suspense and dread to its atmosphere and setting.
-Of course, you'll have those individuals that immediately say "it's shit" for not following convention, but for those who like anime that diversify its style and art direction, it can serve as a breath of fresh air.
+The first thing that would immediately grab your attention is the uncommon art-style that Kagewani incorporates.
+Similar to another occult mystery anime, Yami Shibai, the art-style is akin to that of cardboard cutout paper-mache collages.
+Images that move across the screen like a puppeteer pulling strings.
+In most cases, this type of art-style may feel out of place, but for an anthology series that basically uses folklore to tell tales of strange happenings across Japan, the choice is perfectly at home.
+It gives everything an ominous vibe, a type of uncanny valley effect to the way everything moves and looks, which helps compensate for the lack of atmosphere not allotted to it otherwise.
+Of course, you'll have those individuals that immediately say that the show "is shit" for not following convention, but for those who like anime that diversify its style and art direction, it can serve as a unique entry.
 It isn't bad, just different.

-While it had its issues and doesn't go beyond being a novelty act, It did well enough given the time restraint and limited material it had to work with.
-It's not a title that you will probably remember in the long run, but I say it's still worth a try, given the quick run-time.
+While it had its issues and doesn't go beyond being a novelty act, Kagewani did well enough under the time restraint and limited material it had to work with.
+It's not a title that you will probably remember in the long run, but I say it's still worth a try.
 It's short, to the point, and gets the job done, and at the end of the day, that's all that really matters.

 I always had bad experiences so far with 7 minutes long Animes.
 Those encountered were always rushed, senseless or ridiculous and build around fanservice, so I had the tendency to avoid them.
 When I came across Kagewani, I wanted to test it out not only for its unique art style, but because it was tagged as horror.